Kafū, aged forty-one.

 I stopped by the Imperial Theater.

-This night marks the first Tori-no-Ichi.
+This night was the first day of the Rooster.

 November 6th.

-It was said to be the Thirteenth Night.
+It was said to be the thirteenth night.

 November 8th.

-On my return, I stopped at Gazenbō.
+On the way back, I emerged at Gazenbō.

 November 9th.

-However,since moving to Tsukiji,I had not taken up brush and ink.
+However, after moving to Tsukiji, I had not taken up my writing.

-In the afternoon,I went to Yotsuya and visited Ofu,who had once served in my household.
+In the afternoon I went to Yotsuya and visited Ofu, who had once served in our household.

 November 10th.